breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 The `COMMIT` command is used to permanently save the changes made in a transaction within the database.

-When you use INSERT, UPDATE or DELETE, the changes made with these commands are not permanent, the changes made can be undone or, in other words, we can go back.
+When you use INSERT, UPDATE or DELETE, the changes made with these commands are not permanent; the changes made can be undone or, in other words, we can go back.

 However, when you use the COMMIT command, the changes in your database will be permanent.